matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 ...    // The build process code is omitted here
 [root ~]# ./mo-service --daemon --launch ./etc/quickstart/launch.toml &> test.log &   // Start MatrixOne service in the terminal backend
 ```

+!!! note
+    The MatrixOne version 0.8.0 is compatible with the storage format of older versions.
+If you use version 0.8.0 or a higher version, there is no need to clean the data file directory when switching to other branches and buildings.